1973–74 Kentucky Colonels season

-The 1973–74 Kentucky Colonels season was their seventh in the American Basketball Association.
-The Colonels finished in second place in the ABA's Eastern Division.
-They met the Carolina Cougars in the Eastern Division Semifinals and swept them in 4 games.
-They met the eventual champion New York Nets in the Eastern Division Finals, where they lost.
-McCarthy was let go after this season.
+The 1973–74 Kentucky Colonels season was their seventh season of existence and in the American Basketball Association.
+The Colonels finished in second place in the ABA's Eastern Division behind only the New York Nets.
+They met the Carolina Cougars in the Eastern Division Semifinals and swept them in four games.
+They met the eventual champion New York Nets in the Eastern Division Finals, where they got swept themselves in four games by the Nets.
+Despite Babe McCarthy being named the ABA's Coach of the Year this season for his work he did with the Colonels for what ultimately became his only season spent coaching them, he was let go from his position with the team after this season, with McCarthy ultimately never coaching professional basketball ever again after this point in time since he would end up dying from colon cancer a year later on March 17, 1975.